keiran-rowell/keiran-rowell.github.io/_posts/2026-01-01-the-delian-mode.md

 Hamilton.
 Creator of the Federal Reserve; *the* global benchmark for Funds interest rates, vendor of US Treasuries, and lender of last resort.
 Hero of the 2015 Broadway historical hip-hop/classical [runaway success](https://youtu.be/DSCKfXpAGHc?si=79B6xRXz-cZevJ_m).
 It was wildly popular and audiences were humming about *The Room Where it Happens* just a year before electing a leader whose anti-federalist tendencies and refusal to relinquish power strike close to fears the Founding Fathers had that their American experiment in government would be brought to an end by a democratically elected president who would [proceed to dismantle the checks and balances on the reins of power](https://www.theatlantic.com/magazine/archive/2025/12/trump-third-term-authoritarianism/684616/).

-### Empire Building

-- America as the isolationist state turning to the 'World's Police' after being drawn into WWII
-- Germany and expansion into neighbouring democracies that were drawing back into themselves as the imperial project collapsed
-- The thousand year realm myth, destroyed in 12.
-- The centre of the hegemon was no longer safe with modern technological developments.
-With the V2 you could hit the capital regardless of whether the sun ever set on your holdings.
-There *is* no buffer
+The American experiment had positioned itself as the inheritor of Athenian democratic ideals, even as it transformed from isolationist republic into 'the world's police' after being drawn into WWII.
+But the war that brought America into global hegemony also revealed something new: modern technology had made the imperial center vulnerable.
+Germany's expansion into neighboring democracies ---promising a thousand-year realm that would collapse after just twelve--- set the battlefield for demonstrating that geographic distance no longer provided security.
+Long range bombers could level civic centres, and V2 rockets could strike the capital regardless of how far your territories extended.
+The hegemon was no longer safe from modern technological development, even if the sun never set on your empire.
+Isolation was over.
+There is no buffer.

 ---

 The imposition of fascism is brought with sound and fury.
-The drone of buzz bombs, the liftoff of rockets, the orders barked over the top of any sense or objections, the shortwave broadcasts to a captive enraptured audience, the enraged soundbites of sole saviour reposted throughout a social media echoc hamber, the cheering of crowds promised a triumphant future in front of fake monuments, the piercing wails of air sirens.
+The drone of buzz bombs, the liftoff of rockets, the orders barked over the top of any sense or objections, the shortwave broadcasts to a captive enraptured audience, the enraged soundbites of sole saviour reposted throughout a social media echo chamber, the cheering of crowds promised a triumphant future in front of fake monuments, the piercing wails of air sirens.
 It was the last that Delia Derbyshire heard the most, growing up in Coventry during the Blitz.

 ### Resistance as a Noise

+To transform industrial sounds into art required understanding what sound *is* and how synthesis could build it from base component frequencies.

 % Delia's inspiration of the air-raid siren into synthesised repetitive sound.
 Delia won a scholarship to Girton College at Cambridge University where she studied a mathematics degree, incorporating music studies.
 Video of [her demonstrating synthesis](https://youtu.be/qsRuhCflRyg?si=6mQbVvDQJmQT6oYZ).
 [Wendy Carlos as well](https://youtu.be/4SBDH5uhs4Q?si=9LpckiUrRIjcoolQ) on the five basic sound waves: sine, square, sawtooth, triangular, and white noise.
 % Physics and determining waves.
 % The [Oramics machine](https://www.daphneoram.org/oramicsmachine/) of creating sound *from* the visual waves.
-% Ruby Payne-Scott and radioastronomy.
+% Ruby Payne-Scott and radioastronomy as listening to the electromagnetic waves of the universe.
 Had to step down due to the CSIRO marriage ban.
 Had an ASIO file due to leftist tendencies
 % ABC logo is a wave: the Lissajou polynomial.

 ### Sirens Into Songs